 While the mention of Quora may take some people back to the days of Googling homework questions and usually having Quora pop up as the first result, the site has become a new haven for brands looking to establish themselves as experts in their field, as well as gleaning information on the kinds of questions their consumers have.

 In addition to allowing businesses to brand themselves as experts on certain topics, Quora provides a space to build a following centered on those topics.
-With Quora's millions of global users, business have the opportunity to reach a significant number of people.
+With Quora's millions of global users, businesses can reach a significant number of people.

 As digital media and social networking continue to progress, you should seriously consider what platforms your business is using and how well those platforms are serving you.
 Maybe it's time to say goodbye to Facebook and hello to something new.